Nowadays, many couples find themselves caring for both their children and their aging parents, “sandwiching” them between caregiving

-If you are a sibling of someone with a disability and inherit the responsibility for their care, you may want to consider the following:
+If you are a sibling of someone with a disability and inherit the responsibility for their care, along with the care of other family members, you may want to consider the following:

 A financial professional who’s experienced in helping families with special needs can also help you learn about waiver programs and other Social Security benefits.

 What if a time comes when you can’t care for your parents, your child or your sibling with special needs — either temporarily or permanently — and someone else needs to step in to help?
-Make that transition easier by completing a Letter of Intent for each of your parents, your sibling and your child.
+Make that transition easier by completing a Letter of Intent for each person.
 This document provides the personal, medical, educational and social information a caregiver needs: doctors’ contact information, lists of prescriptions, allergies, favorite foods and more.

 Searching for…well, anything can be time consuming and stressful.
 So organizing the information you need to take care of your loved ones is more than worth the effort.
 Here are some tips: